Coral bleaching in Keppel Bay

 Two-timing – a coral survival mechanism

 The pin-cushion-shaped Acropora millepora is common on the reef flats in Keppel Bay.
-On other parts of the Great Barrier Reef it is normally highly sensitive to bleaching, but in 1999 Ray Berkelmans noticed that specimens from Keppel reefs seemed more able to cope with higher water temperatures .
+On other parts of the Great Barrier Reef it is normally highly sensitive to bleaching, but in 1999 Ray Berkelmans noticed that colonies from Keppel reefs seemed more able to cope with higher water temperatures .

 This species can partner with two main types of algae at the same time and, in response to changes in its environment, can adjust the numbers of each algae type living in its tissue.